 In partnership with your university’s R&D office, we encourage you to involve your local CRN team in discussions as early as possible when planning your study to fully benefit from the support the NIHR CRN offers as outlined in their Study Support Service.

-INVOLVE is funded by the National Institute for Health Research, to support active public involvement and engagement in NHS, public health and social care research.
+INVOLVE is funded by the NIHR, to support active public involvement and engagement in NHS, public health and social care research.

 As a national advisory group, its role is to bring together expertise, insight and experience in the field of public involvement and engagement in research, with the aim of advancing it as an essential part of the process by which research is identified, prioritised, designed, conducted and disseminated.